Paignton Zoo Experts join conservation charity

 In the wild, a favourite moment among many was going up the Nangaritza River in Ecuador to place camera traps.
 “The landscape was absolutely stunning, with its unique forest ecosystem.
 Our trip showed why it was paramount the area was protected from deforestation.”

-The three will work closely with Newquay Zoo Curator John Meek and Living Coasts Curator Clare Rugg, as well as Alex Brotherton, who started as Paignton Zoo Curator of Plants and Gardens earlier in the year.
+The three will work closely with Newquay Zoo Curator John Meek and Living Coasts Curator Clare Rugg, as well as Paignton Zoo’s Curator of Plants and Gardens who started earlier in the year.
 Paignton Zoo is a registered charity.
 For more information go to www.paigntonzoo.org.uk or ring 01803 697500.